bioFAM/MOFA2/README.md

 **(Q) Should I do any filtering to the input data?**
 It is strongly recommended that you filter highly variable features (HVGs) per assay.
 Importantly, when doing multi-group inference, you have to regress out the group effect before selectinc HVGs.
 Otherwise you will enrich for features that show differences in the mean between groups.

-**(Q) Should I remove batch effects?**
-Yes.
-We have implemented a function called `regress_covariates` that allows the user to regress out a covariate using linear models.
-See the documentation and the CLL vignette for examples.

 **(Q) How many samples do I need?**
 Factor Analysis models are only useful with large sample sizes, let's say more than 15.
 With few samples you will detect very few relevant factors